Azure/communication-ui-library/docs/references/beta-only-features.md

 All build, test, local development server scripts can compile the code in this repository in one of two flavors:

 * `beta`: This is the default build flavor.
-It includes all code in the packages, and depends on the beta flavors of some of our dependencies.
+It includes all code in the packges, and depends on the beta flavors of some of our dependencies.
 * `stable`: Conditionally compiled code is removed when building this flavor.
 It also depends on only the stable flavors of our dependencies.

 # Tooling